 3. Notifiable Diseases.-A. General.-(i) Methods of Prevention and Control.
 Provision exists in the Health Acts of all the States for the observance of precautions against the spread and for the compulsory notification of infectious disease.
 When any such disease occurs, the local authority must at once be notified, and in some States notification must be made to the Health Department, also.
-The duty of giving this notification is generally imposed, first, on the head of the house to which the patient belongs, failing whom on the nearest relative present, and, on his default, on the occupier of the building.
+The duty of giving this notification is generally imposed, first, on the head of the house to which the patient belongs, failing whom on the nearest relative present, and, on his default, on the person in charge of or in attendance on the patient, and on his default, on the occupier of the building.
 Any medical practitioner visiting the patient is also bound to give notice.

-As a rule the local authorities are required to report from time to time to the Central Board of Health in each State as to the health, cleanliness, and general sanitary state of their several districts, and must report the appearance of certain diseases.
+As a rule the local authorities are required to report from time to time to the Central Board of Health in each State as to the health, cleanliness and general sanitary state of their several districts, and must report the appearance of certain diseases.
 Regulations are prescribed for the disinfection and cleansing of premises, and for the disinfection or destruction of bedding, clothing, or other articles which have been exposed to infection.
-Bacteriological examinations for the detection of plague, diphtheria, tuberculosis, typhoid, and other infectious diseases within the meaning of the Health Acts are continually being carried out.
+Bacteriological examinations for the detection of plague, diphtheria, tuberculosis, typhoid and other infectious diseases within the meaning of the Health Acts are continually being carried out.
 Regulations are provided in most of the States for the treatment and custody of persons suffering from certain dangerous infectious diseases, such as small-pox and leprosy.

-(ii) Details by States.
+- (ii) Details by States.
 In earlier Year Books (see No. 22, p.
-501) information has been given concerning the notification, etc., of diseases under State headings.

-(iii) Diseases Notifiable and Cases Notified in each State and Territory.
-The following table, which has been compiled by the Commonwealth Department of Health, shows for the year 1933 the diseases which are notifiable in each State and Territory and the number of cases notified.
+501) information was given concerning the notification, etc., of diseases under State headings. - (iii) Diseases Notifiable and Cases Notified in each State and Territory.
+The following table which has been compiled by the Commonwealth Department of Health, shows for the year 1934 the diseases which are notifiable in each State and Territory and the number of cases notified.
 Diseases not notifiable in a State or Territory are indicated by an asterisk.
+No case occurred in Australia of plague, cholera, small-pox or yellow fever.